One dimensional annihilating particle systems as extended Pfaffian point processes: Main result.

-Under the analogous maximal entrance law for CBM's, the particle positions also form an extended Pfaffian point process with kernel $K(\cdot)$ replaced by $2 K(\cdot)$. \end{Theorem} \textbf{Remark.} The extra term $g_{t-s}(y-x)$ in the kernel entry $K^{12}$ is singular as $t \downarrow s$, acting like a delta function.
+\textbf{1.} The extra term $g_{t-s}(y-x)$ in the kernel entry $K^{12}$ is singular as $t \downarrow s$, acting like a delta function.
 This reflects the fact that that the particle at $(t,y)$ is likely to have evolved from the particle at $(s,x)$.
 Indeed consider the following heuristic approximation, for small $\epsilon$, based on the fact that $N_s$ is a simple point measure:

 The left hand side is $O(\epsilon)$ and it is the presence of the delta function that implies the same for the right hand side.